 Admissions to Sheridan School are considered on an individual basis and centred upon a detailed assessment of a student's individual needs and our ability to meet those needs.

-- Young people will be aged between 8 and 16 years. - We only admit young people whose places are fully funded by a UK authority
+- Young people will be in years 3 to 11. - We only admit young people whose places are fully funded by a UK authority

 Admissions Process